sabir-aspose/words-docs-com/en/net/developer-guide/rendering/converting-to-fixed-page-format/learn-features-of-conversion-to-pdf-a/_index.md

 PDF is a fixed page format that is very popular among users and is widely supported by various applications, as a PDF document looks the same on any device.
 For this reason, converting to PDF is an important feature of Aspose.Words.

 PDF is a complex format by itself, as it has a specific file structure, graphical model, font embedding, and some complex output functionality such as document structure tags, encryption, digital signatures, and editable forms.
-In addition, converting a document to PDF requires several calculation stages, which are complex and time-consuming.
+In addition, converting a document to PDF requires several calculation stages, which are complex and time‑consuming.

 In the following articles, we will consider the main problems that may arise when working with documents in various PDF standards and describe options for solving them.